Table of Contents

-You should be aware though that the legal requirements for medical apps (considered in most cases as standalone software) have increased with the new MDR laws.
-The European Union (EU) Medical Device Regulation (2017/745) has replaced the EU Medical Devices Directive (MDD) and established a regulatory framework for medical devices that safeguards public health and safety while supporting the competitiveness of the market.
+You should be aware that the legal requirements for medical apps (considered in most cases as standalone software) have increased with the new MDR laws.
+The EU Medical Device Regulation (2017/745) has replaced the EU Medical Devices Directive (MDD) and established a regulatory framework for medical devices that safeguards public health and safety while supporting the market's competitiveness.
 The EU MDR came into force on May 26, 2021.
-The classification no longer depends solely on the labelled purpose of the device, but also on the inherent risks of the devices.
-This leads to significant implications for medical apps since many of them fall into higher classification rules.
+However, the obligation for medical device manufacturers to comply with the new provisions of the MDR Regulation is valid from 26 May 2021.
+The classification of medical devices no longer depends solely on the labelled purpose of the device but also the inherent risks of the devices.
+This leads to significant implications for medical devices since many fall into higher classification rules.

-The new MDR classifications reflect the potential risk of harm that a medical device poses.
-Class I devices are seen as the lowest risk whereas Class III are deemed high-risk devices.
-There is also a class of high-risk software that has been introduced with the MDR.
-Importantly, this includes stand-alone software (software that can work offline, or is a portable application).
-For example, an app that helps users to calculate drug doses would be a Class III medical device, because the potential errors involved pose high risks for the app’s users.
-You can find more examples and see what Class your software falls into on our website he
+The new MDR classifications reflect a medical device's potential risk of harm.
+MDR divides medical devices into four classes of risk: I, IIa, IIb, and III.
+Class I devices are considered the lowest risk, whereas Class III are deemed high-risk devices.
+According to MDR, software may be a medical device of the highest-risk class (class III).
+Importantly, this includes stand-alone software (software that can work offline or is a portable application).
+For example, an app that helps users calculate drug doses would be a Class III medical device because the potential errors pose high risks for the app’s users.
+You can find more examples and see what Class your software falls into on our website here.

 Rule 11 and risk assessment